Spoilers abound at the moment, as the page is still under construction.

 Evil Is One Big Happy Family: The Mean Six are all violent, evil mares that intend to destroy their originals.
 They also love one another dearly, even if occasionally they bicker and argue like all families do.
 Despite their own status as Bond Breakers, they are apparently able to bounce back from massive trauma and actually become even more tightly-knit, with only Curaçao and Insipid's relationship being severely damaged.

-Genetic Engineering Is the New Nuke: The Mean Six are created through a process of cloning the Mane Six and then warping their Elements of Harmony with the pure evil magicks of a goddess.
+Genetic Engineering is the New Nuke: The Mean Six are created through a process of cloning the Mane Six and then warping their Elements of Harmony with the pure evil magicks of a goddess.
 They are immediately incredibly powerful, deadly fighters.

-The clone of Twilight Sparkle, representing the Element of Magic (Discord).
+The evil clone of Twilight Sparkle, representing the Element of Magic (Discord).
 The uncontested leader of the Elements of Discord, to the point that the other call her “Boss” rather than by her name; this lasts until Chapter 25, where events leave her out of the top position by choice.
 Youngest of the six, as her original's name was alphabetically last in order.

 Anti-Magic: Specifically, she and Twilight Sparkle draw their magic from opposite ends of the spectrum, and thus, cancel each other out via massive feedback, severely injuring both.
 Starlight quickly recovers from hers thanks to Insipid copying her powers, but Twilight takes several chapters and four in-fic days to recover from hers.